CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Active-Active-Mode.md

 {{%notice tip%}}

-For the anycast address to activate, you must configure a VXLAN interface on each switch in the MLAG pair.
+In order for the anycast address to activate, you must configure a VXLAN interface on each switch in the MLAG pair.

 {{%/notice%}}